-- The day to day management of all aspects of the school, this includes the support for children with SEND. - She will devolve responsibility to the SENDco for the management of support for your child and their special need. - She will (along with the SENDco) make sure that the Governing Body is kept up to date about any issues in the school relating to SEND.
+- The day to day management of all aspects of the school, this includes the support for children with SEND. - She will devolve responsibility to the SENDco for the management of support for your child and their special need. - She will make sure that the Governing Body is kept up to date about any issues in the school relating to SEND.

-SEND Governor (Mike Collins)
+SEND Governor

-Will work with the SENDco ensure provision for SEND is reviewed and improvements made when identified.
+Will work with the Senco to ensure provision for SEND is reviewed and improvements made when identified.
 They will (with the leadership team of the school), monitor the progress that children with SEND make and the quality of provision for them.